bazile-clyde/specifications/source/auth/auth.rst

 Conversation
 ````````````

+The first message sent by Drivers MUST contain a ``client nonce`` and ``gs2-cb-flag``.
+In response, the server will send a ``server nonce``
+and ``sts host``.
+Drivers MUST validate that the server nonce is exactly 64 bytes and the first 32 bytes are the same as the client nonce.
+Drivers must also validate that the host is greater than 0 and less than or equal to 255 bytes per
+`RFC 1035 <https://tools.ietf.org/html/rfc1035>`_.
+Drivers MUST reject FQDN names with empty labels, e.g., "abc..def", and error on any
+additional fields.
+Drivers MUST respond to the server's message with an ``authorization header`` and a ``date``.

 As an example, given a client nonce value of "dzw1U2IwSEtgaWI0IUxZMVJqc2xuQzNCcUxBc05wZjI=", a MONGODB-IAM conversation decoded from
 BSON to JSON would appear as follows: